marcoooo/waves-dockers/test-containers/auth/myproxy/README.md

-## Agave DevOps MyProxy Container
+## Agave DevOps MyProxy Server

 This is a standard installation of MyProxy configured as an online CA for development use.
 The container has 4 users, a MyProxy server, and a SSH server running by default.
 The CA is a generic Globus Simple CA. This container can be safely used in leu of installing another MyProxy server in development environments to test login and data movement in GSI environments.
-For sample GridFTP and GSI-OpenSSH containers, please see `agaveapi/gridftp` and `agaveapi/gsissh` images respectively, or in `sso/gsi` for an orchestrated deployment.
+For sample GridFTP and GSI-OpenSSH containers, please see `agaveapi/gridftp` and `agaveapi/gsissh` images respectively.

 ## What's inside